Samsung/tizen-docs/docs/application/native/guides/compliations/watchface-complication-provider.md

 In this case, the complication will send data update request to the complication provider every 60 seconds.

 `<support-event>` is the type of event that can be supported.
-It is possible to set "tap", "double-tap" or both event.
+It is possible to set "tap", "double-tap" events or both.

 And it is possible to add `<privileges>` to restrict to get the complication data.
-Watchface should be add the specific privileges to get the complication data in tizen-manifext.xml.
+In this case, watchface must add the specific privileges to get the complication data in `tizen-manifext.xml`.

 ```xml